Whitelisting in Microsoft 365

 Advanced Delivery Policy ( Defender )

-- In the Microsoft 365 Defender portal > select Security > Policies & Rules > Threat policies.
+- Select Policies & Rules > and then Threat policies.

 - Under Rules, select Advanced delivery.